Spatial Systems

 To create proper access on a 2D board, you can simply have a large number of agents per player.
 War games tend to do this.

-Of course, you could also just have a very small board.
+Of course, you can have a very small board.

 In Santorini, the board is only 5x5, and each player has two movable workers.